 The virus is spread by skin-to-skin contact with someone who carries the virus.
 Most people with oral herpes were infected during childhood or as young adults from nonsexual contact with infected saliva.
 It can be passed by kissing, touching the infected person's skin, or sharing infected objects, such as lip balm, silverware, or razors.

 The 2 most common forms of the virus are:

 Herpes simplex virus type 2 (HSV-2).
-This is most often linked to genital herpes infections.
-Up to 30% of people in the U.S. have been exposed to this virus.
+This type is most often linked to genital herpes infections.

-Once infected, a person will have the herpes simplex virus for the rest of his or her life.
+Once infected, a person will have the herpes simplex virus for the rest of their life.
 When the virus is not active, it is dormant in a group of nerve cells.
-Some people never have any symptoms from the virus.
-Others have periodic outbreaks of infections.
+Some people never have any symptoms from the virus while others have periodic outbreaks of infections.

 Long or intense exposure to sunlight